SmarDex-Ecosystem/spro-contracts/test/fuzzing/INVARIANT.md

 - Not possible to accept a loan after the start date:	startTimestamp > block.timestamp
 - The proposal amount is lent at 100% or is at least >= the minimum

+## Loans
+- The amount of collateral in the proposal should be >= of the required amount from loans

 ## Cancel proposal
 - The borrower can withdraw the unused part of his collateral at anytime: Borrower balance(collateral) + _withdrawableCollateral[proposalHash]
 - After cancellation, the lender cannot use this proposal to create a loan: ProposalDoesNotExists();